JuanScerriE/dsa2-coursework/README.md

-# ICT1018 Assignment
+# ICS2210 Assignment

-This repository contains the source code for all the tasks which had to be completed for the ICT1018 assignment.
-ICT1018 is a compulsory unit at the University of Malta which has to be taken by first year Computer Science and Mathematics undergraduates during the second semester.
+This repository contains the source code for all the tasks which had to be completed for the ICS2210 assignment.
+ICS2210 is a compulsory unit at the University of Malta which has to be taken by third year Computer Science and Mathematics undergraduates during the second semester.

 ## Running Instructions

-The minimum required version for `python` is `3.10.4`.
+The minimum required version for `python` is `3.11.8`.

-The `answers` directory contains the implementation of the algorithms.
+The `ics2210` directory contains the implementation of the data structures.
 The parent directory contains the test files.

-There is a test file for every question.
-Every test files makes use of the required algorithms from the `answers` directory.
+There is a procedure script, `procedure.py`.
+The script tests the data structures, implemented in the `ics2210` directory, as specified in the Course Project Sheet.

-To run the tests make sure you are using a terminal.
+To run the procedure script make sure you are using a terminal.
 Also make sure that your current directory is the project directory.

-Then for example run the test script for question 1.
+Then run the procedure script as follows:

 ```
-python test_q1.py
+python procedure.py
 ```

 **Note:** The Python 3 executable might be under a different